 · For specific information on H.A.F. guidelines and procedures, contact HAF staff: Julissa Gómez at (213) 739-8380 or e-mail: firstname.lastname@example.org

 Request for funds will not exceed the LESSER of: A) $50,000 or B) 10% of total existing funds.
-However, if a Regional approach with a majority of associations develops a large Habitat program, H.A.F. may grant funds up to 10% of total existing funds.
+However, if a regional approach is made with a majority of local associations developing a large program, H.A.F. may grant funds up to 10% of the total existing funds.
 In addition, H.A.F. may consider granting a larger sum with consent of the Board of Directors.